Controlling the Spread of Infections in Evacuation Centers:

 Gastroenteritis caused by bacteria is similar, but often also includes fever, and diarrhea may be either watery or bloody.
 Bloody diarrhea, also called dysentery, indicates damage to the wall of the intestine by the bacteria.
 Bloody diarrhea, or dysentery, is not caused by viruses.

-Is diarrhea and vomiting a serious illness?
+Are diarrhea and vomiting a serious illnesses?

-For most people, it is not a serious illness.
+For most people, they are not a serious illnesses.
 People who get diarrhea and/or vomiting almost always recover completely without any long-term problems.
 Diarrhea and/or vomiting can cause serious dehydration and a loss of minerals (e.g., salt and potassium) if sick people are unable to drink enough fluids to replace what they lose through vomiting or diarrhea.
 Infants, young children, and persons who are unable to care for themselves, such as the disabled or elderly, are at risk for dehydration from loss of fluids.
 Immunocompromised persons also are at risk for dehydration because they may have more vomiting or diarrhea.
 Some people may need to be treated at a medical center or hospitalized for treatment to correct or prevent dehydration and/or loss of minerals (e.g., salt and potassium).

 Where are the diarrhea germs found?